-4.81 Purpose
+4.81.
+Purpose.

-This subchapter provides rules and regulations for public two-year associate degree-granting institutions and public universities to engage in dual credit partnerships with secondary schools.
-(See Chapter 9, Subchapter H of this title (relating to Partnerships Between Secondary Schools and Public Two-Year Associate Degree-Granting Institutions) for high school credit only partnerships, [Tech-Prep partnerships,] and remedial or developmental instruction for high school graduation partnerships.)
+This subchapter provides rules and regulations for public institutions of higher education [two-year associate degree-granting institutions and public universities] to engage in dual credit partnerships with secondary schools.
+(See Chapter 9, Subchapter H of this title relating to Partnerships Between Secondary Schools and Public Two-Year Associate Degree-Granting Institutions) for high school credit only partnerships, [Tech-Prep partnerships,] and remedial or developmental instruction for high school graduation partnerships.)

-4.82 Authority
+4.82.
+Authority.

-Texas Education Code, §§28.009(b), 29.182, 29.184, 61.027, 130.001(b)(3) - (4), 130.008, 130.090, and 135.06(d) provide the Board with the authority to regulate dual credit partnerships between public two-year associate degree-granting institutions and public universities with secondary schools.
+Texas Education Code, §§28.009(b), 29.182, 29.184, 61.027, 130.001(b)(3) - (4), 130.008, 130.090, and 135.06(d) provide the Board with the authority to regulate dual credit partnerships between public institutions of higher education and [two-year associate degree-granting institutions and public universities with] secondary schools with regard to lower division courses.

-4.83 Definitions
+4.83.
+Definitions